ilario23/MyMoney/SETUP.md

 FOR SELECT
 USING (auth.uid() = id);

--- Users can insert their own record
-CREATE POLICY "Users can insert their own record"
+-- Users can insert their own record (NEW USERS at signup) CREATE POLICY "Users can insert their own record"
 ON public.users
 FOR INSERT
+TO authenticated
 WITH CHECK (auth.uid() = id);

 -- Users can update own record
 CREATE POLICY "Users can update own record"
 ON public.users
 FOR UPDATE
+TO authenticated
 USING (auth.uid() = id)
 WITH CHECK (auth.uid() = id);